 Focusing on your people first and putting an emphasis on culture will significantly affect your profits, retention, and growth over time.
 According to Forbes, "Companies with strong cultures saw a 4x increase in revenue growth."

-Here is an example of a leader who knew that putting his employees before his profits, would mean setting the company up for true success.
+Here is an example of a leader who set his company up for success by prioritizing culture.

 Manuel's Culture Action Plan included items like a discovery process to understand who each new-hire is outside of work.
 He also created a system to reward employees with badges as they grow into different positions.
 He made it a priority to display the team's values in the dining areas, where customers could see them.